MENTORING

 – Submitting Pace legal consent forms completed for any research artistic projects which include identifiable images and/or interviews as part of the project

-*IRB or IACUC approvals and completed consent forms must be submitted to award supervisory staff.
+*IRB or IACUC approvals and completed consent forms must be submitted to CURE award supervisory staff.

 c) verify that the grant award will support an independent research or artistic project that is outside assigned coursework, and is not fulfilling an academic requirement such as the senior capstone or Honors College thesis